Notts + Derby: Fleet

-As of November 2021, the fleet consists of 94 vehicles.
-Fleet models include: Optare Solos, Wright Solars, Plaxton Centros, as well as ex-Nottingham City Transport Scania Omnidekkas, ADL Enviro 400s and Wright Eclipse Geminis from other operators within the Wellglade Group.
+As of January 2025, the fleet consists of 66 vehicles.
+Fleet models include: Optare Solos, Plaxton Centros, as well as ex-Nottingham City Transport Scania Omnidekkas, ADL Enviro 400s and Wright Eclipse Geminis from other operators within the Wellglade Group.

-Notts+Derby are due their first new buses in the summer of 2022, two Enviro 200MMCs and two ADL Enviro 400s will join the fleet for the UniBus services.
+Notts+Derby received their first new buses in the summer of 2022, two Enviro 200MMCs and three ADL Enviro 400s will join the fleet for the UniBus services.
 One of the Scania Omnidekka's in the fleet was destroyed after catching fire on 11 July 2022.
 They also operate a small number of Fiat Ducato & Mercedes-Benz Sprinter minibuses for Derby Community Transport services.